ESIPFed/esip-hackfest-summer2020/README.md

 2. Using Neo4J Desktop

-- Install Neo4j Desktop application
+- Install Neo4j Desktop application at https://neo4j.com/download/

 - Create a new project and database (using a local database for now)